-The pinch causes the forming droplet to separate and falls towards the now creating weld pool.
+The pinch causes the forming droplet to separate and fall towards the now creating weld pool.

-An arc is created at the separation of the droplet and the heat and force of the arc flattens-out the droplet into the weld pool.
+An arc is created at the separation of the droplet and the heat and force of the arc flattens out the droplet into the weld pool.
+The heat of the arc melts the end of the wire slightly as it feeds towards the base metal.